rettar5/DiscordChimeBot/README.md

 ## Description

-This bot rings chime every hour on Discord.
+This bot rings the chime every hour on Discord.

 ## Requirement